 Goals and Overview

 The CIHMID Undergraduate Research Experience Program aims to create research opportunities to undergraduate students interested in pursuing independent projects in the area of host-microbe interactions.
 In addition to research in a CIHMID lab, the program includes elements of structured mentoring and professional development in a cohesive and interactive undergraduate research community.

-During the academic year, students will engage in mentored research in the laboratory of a CIHMID faculty member (potential host labs and their associated projects can be found on our PEOPLE page by selecting the Potential Undergraduate Mentor filter) and participate in a mandatory professional development course.
+During the academic year, students will engage in mentored research in the laboratory of a CIHMID faculty member (potential host labs and their associated research themes can be found on our PEOPLE page by selecting the Potential Undergraduate Mentor filter) and participate in a mandatory professional development course.
 Students involved in the program during the academic year will be encouraged to apply for a CIHMID-sponsored stipend to conduct research in their host labs during ten weeks of summer.
 Program participants will present their research findings at the end of the academic year or the end of the summer program.

 Each student will work in a CIHMID laboratory under the guidance of faculty advisor, and may work closely with a graduate student or postdoctoral mentor in the lab.
 During the academic year, students participating in the program may do so for research credit, wage paid by the host laboratory, or on a volunteer basis.
 Students wishing to perform research for credit should do so in accordance with the Cornell standard of 1 credit per 3 hours of research and should enroll in BioG 4990 or an analogous course within the appropriate major.
 Research credits must be approved by the faculty mentor in advance of registration.

 Students will be encouraged to continue research in their host labs over the summer.
 Students who are in good standing during the academic year program may apply for a CHIMID summer stipend to be paid at $12.50/hr for 30-40 hours per week over a period of 10 weeks.
 Additional wage or hours may be supplemented by the host lab.
 Summer students are expected to present their research at the CIHMID Summer Symposium and/or Summer Program Poster Session.